Venezuela frees 2 Chevron employees arrested in April

 CARACAS, Venezuela — Venezuelan officials have released two Chevron employees who were arrested in April amid a national anti-corruption investigation.

-In a statement Wednesday, the U.S. oil company said its two Venezuela-based employees are “in good health” and have been reunited with their families.
-It did not say if the employees had been charged with any crimes.
+The U.S. oil company said in a statement Wednesday that its two Venezuela-based employees were “in good health” and had been reunited with their families.
+It did not say if the employees were charged with any crimes.

-Chevron is one of the few multinational oil companies still working in Venezuela, where the socialist government has raised royalties and seized assets to increase its control of the industry.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.